Who is Oscar favourite Ariana DeBose and what other movies has she starred in?

-Awards season is in full swing in Hollywood, with the 94th Academy Awards taking place this weekend.
+Film fans are on hot alert, with the 94th Academy Awards returning to Hollywood this weekend.

 Set to be hosted by the trio of Amy Schumer, Regina Hall and Wanda Sykes, the ceremony is set to take place at the Dolby Theatre in Los Angeles, California this Sunday March 27, as the stars of cinema walk the red carpet for the first time since 2020.